AnirudhKRamkumar/Soccer-Stats-API/README.md

 -not implemented yet-

 ## Project Status
-Requesting data from the ESPN website - 50%
+- Requesting data from the ESPN website: 50%
-Formatting data to send back to user - 25%
+- Formatting data to send back to user: 25%
-User queries - 0%
+- User queries: 0%